ds-oliveira/rest-api/README.md

 const User = require('../../models/user')

 // Handlers are responsible for managing the request and response objects, and link them to a service module that will do the hard work.
-// Each of the following handlers have the req and res parameters, which stands for request and response.
+// Each of the following handlers has the req and res parameters, which stands for request and response.
-// Each one represent an HTTP verb (GET, POST, PUT and DELETE) that will be linked to them in the future.
+// Each handler of this module represents an HTTP verb (GET, POST, PUT and DELETE) that will be linked to them in the future through a router.

 // GET
 const getUserById = (req, res) => {
   try {
     const users = userService.getUserById(parseInt(req.params.id))
+    logger.info('User Retrieved')
     res.send(users)
   } catch (err) {
     logger.error(err.message)